janyk/mindful-me/README.md

 ## Executing the test suite
 Our test suite runs in a pre-commit hook.
 Some of the tests integrate with Whoops API which requires valid auth credentials.

-To avoid committing sensitive information, we have provided setEnvVars.example.js as a templat.
+To avoid committing sensitive information, we have provided setEnvVars.example.js as a template.
 For the test suite to run successfully you will need to create a new file, `.jest/setEnvVars.js` and add a valid set of Whoop credentials to the corresponding variables.
 This file is untracked.

 If this was a more legit operation with a test user, we might defer "integration" tests that require sensitive keys to run on a build machine, use SOPs or even set up a secrets manager.